Kisses for My President

 Kisses for My President is a 1964 comedy film directed by Curtis Bernhardt and starring Fred MacMurray and Polly Bergen.
 Leslie McCloud (Bergen) makes history when she is elected the first female president of the United States.
 However, her husband Thad McCloud (MacMurray) is less enthusiastic.
 The picture's supporting cast features Eli Wallach, Arlene Dahl, Edward Andrews, and Donald May.

 Kisses for My President was the last theatrical film directed by Bernhardt, whose career stretched back to the silent era.
+While the movie was cited by the Hollywood Reporter as being the “first” to feature a woman president, Project Moon Base (1953) actually preceded it.